createcandle/install-scripts/README.md

 ## Installing the Candle Controller only
 This script is part of the larger script that creates the Candle Disk Image, and can technically be run separately.
+It assumes a Raspberry Pi OS with username pi.
 ```
 curl -sSl https://raw.githubusercontent.com/createcandle/install-scripts/main/install_candle_controller.sh | bash
 ```